lgbt-foundation/whitepaper/pinkpaper.md

 ### LGBT spending habits

 There are strong indicators<sup>spen-1</sup> that LGBT people are more likely to spend at inclusive businesses.
-Survey data, as will be discussed below, indicates that many make an intentional effort to do so.
-The following statements are from markets (mainly the U.S.) where no direct repercussions for being a member of the LGBT community are expected.
+For example, 59% of gay and bisexual men reported visiting an LGBT nightclub in the past 12 months and 42% of lesbian and bisexual women did.
+LIkewise, when it comes to online dating, 44% of gay and bisexual men reported using a dating app that specifically caters to gay men.
+As a contextual note, the following statements are from markets (mainly the U.S.) where no direct repercussions for being a member of the LGBT community are expected.
 The reality differs vastly in other regions.

 The LGBT community has diverse spending habits due to its wide variety of subgroups.
 For example, the [average household income of gay men differs from that of lesbians significantly](http://www.experian.com/blogs/marketing-forward/2012/07/20/sim-a-look-at-household-income-and-discretionary-spend-of-lesbian-gay-and-heterosexual-americans/).
 However, both married male-male couples and female-female couples have, on average, [higher household income than their heterosexual counterparts](https://www.treasury.gov/resource-center/tax-policy/tax-analysis/Documents/WP-108.pdf) in regions where equal rights have been obtained.
-59% of gay and bisexual men reported visiting an LGBT nightclub in the past 12 months and 42% of lesbian and bisexual women did.
 Across the board, there is a consistent ratio of LGBT people (i.e. 45% in the USA) donating to LGBT organizations<sup>spen-2</sup>.
 While donating forms a large part of the LGBT community, these statistics have remained stable over the past five years.

 The LGBT community perceives itself to be financially stable, with only 15% reporting a negative economic outlook for themselves.
 Both tourism and cultural events form a significant part of LGBT spending<sup>spen-4</sup>, with over two-thirds of LGBT people reported spending  over $50 eating out weekly.
 Thes are significant markets that could further optimize their appeal to the LGBT community.